ryandrake08/g3xtools/README.md

 - Terrain-aware routing with terrain avoidance
 - Obstacle-aware routing with obstacle avoidance
 - IFR altitude constraints: MEA, MOCA, and related restrictions
+- Figure out FPL file format: Country Codes for non-user waypoints, written by G3X are unknown/proprietary (US: "K2", Canada: "CY")
+- G3X coordinates for airports, navaids and waypoints are slightly off from NASR and have precision differences (<100m)
+- FPL export: Should we add the ability to set flight plan index?
+- FPL export: User waypoint comments?